 1. Introduction

-Titanium has been attracted much attention in many fields such as aerospace [1], marine industry [2], electronics [3], and medical industry [4] due to its strength, lightness, corrosion-resistant, bio-compatibility, and luxury color.
-Recently, the titanium has been used in not only the industrial fields in that of the advantage in physical and chemical properties of titanium, but also in the civil and construction areas.
-For example, the Guggenheim museum, the best architecture in twentieth century, are covered with the titanium on its exterior so called “metal flower”.
-The color of titanium was tuned by anodic oxidation, as a result, the structure color of anodized-titanium showed various colors, like chameleon, with respect to changes in angle of sunshine [5].
-The aesthetic element becomes important together with multi-functionality of material itself in the advanced society.
+Titanium has attracted much attention in various fields such as aerospace [1], marine industry [2], electronics [3], and medical industry [4] due to its high strength, lightness, corrosion-resistance, bio-compatibility, and luxury color.
+Recently, titanium has been used not only in the industrial fields but also in civil and construction areas.
+For example, the Guggenheim museum, the best architecture in the twentieth century, is covered with titanium on its exterior part called "metal flower".
+The color of titanium was tuned by anodic oxidation by which the structure color of anodized-titanium showed various colors, like a chameleon, concerning changes in the angle of sunshine [5].
+Together with the multi-functionality of the material itself, the aesthetic element gained much significance in modern technology.

-To obtain various colors of titanium, various thickness of titanium oxide layers is required [6–8].
-The most popular technique for coloring the titanium is anodization method which enables the surface of titanium to form thin oxide layer with rough structure [9].
-As the degree of roughness is changed by the applied voltage, the structure color of titanium is changed.
-However, these approaches require a preparation step, acidic condition, low temperature and applied voltages.
-Recently, plasma treatment and the laser-induced method have been developed to form the oxide layer onto the metal surface [10].
-The plasma treatment enables the reaction time within several minutes, however it requires toxic gases and elevated temperature to react on titanium surfaces.
-In case of the laser-induced method, the formation area of oxide layer is dependent of the tiny spot size of layer and it requires complicated optics equipment.
-Therefore, the environmental friendly, simple and fast fabrication method remains challenge.
+To obtain various titanium colors, various thicknesses of titanium oxide layers are required [6–8].
+The most popular technique for coloring the titanium is the anodization method, which enables titanium surface to form a thin oxide layer with a rough structure [9].
+When the degree of roughness is changed by the applied voltage, the structure color of titanium could be changed.
+However, these approaches require preparation step, acidic condition, low temperature, and applied voltages.
+Recently, plasma treatment and laser-induced methods have been developed to form the oxide layer onto the metal surface [10].
+The plasma treatment catalyzes the reaction within a few minutes; however, it requires toxic gases and elevated temperature to react on titanium surfaces.
+In the laser-induced method, the formation area of the oxide layer depends on the tiny spot size of the layer and requires complicated optical equipment.
+Therefore, obtaining an environmentally friendly, fast, and straightforward fabrication method remains a challenge.

-To endow the multifunctional properties to colored-titanium, not only the various color, but also superhydrophobicity is required.
-The structure or roughness of titanium has to be changed in advance, then the hydrophobic silane could react onto the slightly oxidized titanium surface via chemical covalent bonding [11].
-The superhydrophobic surface offers the “self-cleaning” by contaminants being attracted to repellent for water and its low surface energy [12].
+To endow the multifunctional properties to colored-titanium, various colors and superhydrophobicity are required.
+The structure or roughness of titanium has to be changed in advance.
+The hydrophobic silane could then react to the slightly oxidized titanium surface via chemical covalent bonding [11].
+The superhydrophobic surface enhances the "self-cleaning" by contaminants being attracted to repellent for water and its low surface energy [12].

-In this study, we introduced the torching method to fabricate the rough surface on the titanium within 1 minute.
-The torching method for coloring enables the simple and fast reaction less than 1 minute to form the titanium dioxide which provided the rough surfaces on the surface metal titanium.
-To investigate the surface of oxide layer with respect to the torching time, the titanium surface was electrically polished to obtain the smooth surfaces, in advance.
-The roughness and phase of oxide layers by torching method were figured out by scanning electron microscope (SEM), atomic force microscopy (AFM), and Raman spectroscopy.
-After that, the octadecyltriethoxylsilane (ODTS) was covalently bound to the oxide layers to endow the hydrophobic property.
-For superhydrophobicity, the metal titanium was rubbed by the sandpaper for providing macroscopic roughness whether the oxide layer provided microscopic roughness before the torching the titanium.
-To test the mechanical stability of the oxide layer and ODTS onto the substrate, the standard cross-cut tape test was conducted.
+In this study, we introduced the torching method to fabricate the titanium's rough surface within 1 minute.
+The torching method for coloring enables the fast and straightforward reaction in less than one minute to form the titanium dioxide, which provides roughness to the surface titanium.
+A smooth titanium surface was obtained by electrical polishing in order to investigate the surface of the oxide layer with respect to the torching time.
+The roughness and phase of oxide layers by torching method were studied using SEM, AFM, and Raman spectroscopy.
+Subsequently, the octadecyltriethoxylsilane (ODTS) was covalently bound to the oxide layers to endow the hydrophobic property.
+For superhydrophobicity, titanium was rubbed by the sandpaper to provide macroscopic roughness whether the oxide layer provided microscopic roughness before torching the titanium.
+A standard cross-cut tape test was conducted to test the mechanical stability of the oxide layer and ODTS onto the substrate.

 2. Materials and Methods